WAS - SCL

 • Which airline alliances offer flights from Washington, D.C. to Santiago?

-Star Alliance is the only airline alliance operating flights between Washington, D.C. and Santiago.
+oneworld, SkyTeam, and Star Alliance are the airline alliances operating flights between Washington, D.C. and Santiago, with oneworld being the most commonly used for this route.

 • What is the most popular layover when flying to Santiago from Washington, D.C.?